meldadincer/hello-world1/README.md

 Hi you!

-I'm only human after all.
+I'm only human after all like you.